-Upon reopening all Navajo Tribal Parks are required to Wear a Mask for safety of all.
 The Four Corners Monument is the only place where four states meet, Arizona, New Mexico, Colorado and Utah.
 Upon your arrival at the Four Corners there is a newly created vendor market, a place where you can purchase native artwork directly from the artisan.
 The monument is located in a rural area where there is no accommodations and services are limited.
 The closest market/gas station is located within 30 miles of the monument.
 While traveling here please plan accordingly, and make sure to have adequate outdoor attire and water, as there is no water or electricity at this particular park location.
-Please be prepared for inclement weather and long wait time.
+Please be prepared for inclement weather and long wait times.
 Keep hydrated and have enough fuel in your vehicle.
 These areas get very hot during the summer time and cooler during the fall.
 The Southwest climate is very unpredictable.
-Entry Fee is paid upon arrival.
+Entry Fee can be paid upon arrival. $5 per person.
+We don’t accept National Park Passes.

 Four Corners Monument Hours of Operation